Project-Catalyst/project-catalyst.github.io/README.md

 ### Github Actions

 There is a simple node.js action configured in `.github/workflows/node.js.yml` which will build the static site every time new content is pushed to the site.

+##Componets used on this site:
+Vuepress - Content and strucutre i18n - Langugae/localisation
+tailwind - CSS design (to be implimented)